Eastwood Pajamas Sew-Along: Day 4 - Side seams and pockets

 I was using my industrial machine for this project so I simply backstitched thoroughly since my machine only performs a straight stitch.
 No matter the stitch style, this will really help to increase the lifespan of your pjs if the wearer likes to put his hands or phone in his pockets.

-On Monday we proceed to the waistband and hemming which means we will be finishing our pajamas!
+Next, we proceed to the waistband and hemming which means we will be finishing our pajamas!